 Lysergic acid diethylamide.
-Arguably one of the most fascinating chemicals known to mankind.
-Since its accidental synthesis by Albert Hoffman on 16 November 1938, LSD has been a centre point of western counterculture, spirituality and mind expansion.
+Arguably one of the most fascinating chemicals known to humankind.
+Since its accidental synthesis by Albert Hoffman on 16 November 1938, LSD has been a center point of western counterculture, spirituality, and mind expansion.

-Since the mid-50s, millions of people have taken LSD.
-It’s been taken by artists, musicians, businesspeople, entrepreneurs and everyone in between.
+Since the mid-1950s, millions of people have worked with LSD.
+Artists, musicians, businesspeople, entrepreneurs, and everyone in between have experienced LSD.
 Despite this, we know remarkably little about how LSD works in the brain.

 WHAT WE KNOW SO FAR